Jumio/mobile-flutter/README.md

 Add the needed dependencies following [this chapter](https://github.com/Jumio/mobile-sdk-android/blob/master/docs/integration_id-verification-fastfill.md#dependencies) of the android integration guide.

-As soon as the sdk is initialized, the sdk is started by the following call.
+As soon as the SDK is initialized, the SDK is started by the following call.

 ```dart
 JumioMobileSDK.startNetverify();
 ```

 ### Document Verification
 To initialize the SDK, perform the following call.

 ```dart